Tinnitus

 What to expect for impairment points

 When claimed alongside hearing loss, tinnitus and hearing loss points are combined using DVA's whole-person impairment formula.
-This generally results in a combined score higher than either condition alone.
-For this reason, claiming both at the same time is almost always the right approach.
+A veteran with 10 points for tinnitus and 10 points for hearing loss has a combined ear-related impairment that adds meaningfully to their overall CIS.
+Claiming both at the same audiologist appointment is the most efficient approach.

 DVA currently takes 3–6 months to decide most initial liability claims.
 Complex or multi-condition claims can take longer.
 Lodging a complete, decision-ready claim upfront reduces back-and-forth.